shivasiddharth/GassistPi/README.md

 **13. Control of Kodi or Kodi Integration**.

 *******************************************************************************************************************************
+##GassistPi modified for the updated SDK
 **Custom wakewords/snowboy has been removed/disabled due to audio related errors.
 For Pi Zero users instead of snowboy, a pushbutton trigger based assistant running on gRPC API has been added with all the custom features operable.**

+**Process of setting up audio has not changed, however the process of seting up Google Assistant has change slightly, so please go through the given intructions.**
 *******************************************************************************************************************************
 **The Project has adopted the new Google Assistant SDK features released on 20th Dec 2017.
 Old installations will not work.
 So kindly Reformat your SD Card and start fresh**
 *******************************************************************************************************************************